 Currency and prices

 The Euro is the local currency as French Guiana is part of France.
 In general life cost is high.
-For an average restaurant you’ll spend between 20 and 30 euros.
+For an average restaurant, you’ll spend between 20 and 30 euros.
 Hotels also have high prices, starting from 80€ for basic rooms.
 The reason is mostly all the materials and products comes from France so there are taxes and transportation added to the cost.

 How to get there

-Is it safe ?
+Is it a safe country?

-So, Why French Guiana ?
+So, is French Guiana worth visiting?

 By now I’m guessing you’ve already eyed an activity or two you don’t want to miss.
 Nevertheless, if I haven’t convinced you yet, you can find more inspiration in the different activities of my French Guiana’s posts or follow my adventures on Instagram.
 Would you like to know more French Guiana fun facts?
 I’ll give you 10 you didn’t know!